- Number of students per year: three to four

 We normally look for at least three academic subjects, including Music, at A-Level, although ABRSM Grade 8 Theory may be offered as a substitute for A-Level Music.
 Equivalent qualifications, such as the International Baccalaureate and Scottish Advanced Highers, are welcomed.
 Music Technology is not normally accepted as a substitute for Music at A-Level.

 You don't need to have particular ability on an instrument to apply to read Music, but keyboard skill at a level roughly equivalent to Grade 5 piano will be very helpful for certain parts of the course.
 Similarly, some experience in harmony and counterpoint will be useful in preparing you for the course, and will be tested as part of the interview process (see below), but is not an essential entry requirement.
 The admissions process for music is designed to form a wide-ranging impression of your skills, capabilities and potential, and it is understood that you will not excel equally across all areas.

-On the day of the interview in College, there is a one hour test in Harmony.
+There is a one hour test in Harmony for those applicants who are invited to interview.
 You'll be presented with the melody of a chorale, to which you will be invited to add alto, tenor, and bass parts in the style of J.S.
 Bach, without access to a keyboard.

 Advance practice for this exercise is obviously desirable, but individual levels of experience and preparedness will be taken into account when assessing everyone.
 The test is intended to demonstrate an understanding of basic harmonic progressions, and an ability to hear melodies and harmonies in your head.